-- 1. Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - a.
+- Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - a.
 The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth requirements. - b.
 A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - 2.
 Obtainment of a minimum grade point average of 2.0.
 Associate Degrees for Transfer (ADTs) also require that students must earn a "C" grade or better in all courses required for the major or area of emphasis.
-A "P" (pass) grade is not an acceptable grade for courses in the major.

 CHDEV 1 Principles and Practices of

 Teaching Young Children 3

-CHDEV 3 Introduction to Curriculum 3
+CHDEV 3 Introduction to Curriculum

 CHDEV 6 Health, Safety and Nutrition

 in Early Childhood Education 3

 CHDEV 15 Diversity and Culture in Early Care

 and Education Programs 3

-CHDEV 20 Observation and Assessment 3
+CHDEV 20 Observation and Assessment

 CHDEV 30 Child, Family, and Community 3

-CHDEV 37A Early Childhood Practicum 3
+CHDEV 37A Early Childhood Practicum

 CHDEV 39 Child Growth and Development 3

 Total Units for the Major 24

+, T